karsan377/Power-Outage-Economic-Analysis/README.md

 | **Features Added** | 1. `CAUSE.CATEGORY`: Direct predictor of repair complexity.
 2. `CUST_PER_GSP`: (Customers Affected / Total GSP) measures outage scale relative to state economic capacity | |
 | **Best Hyperparameters** | `max_depth`: 5, `n_estimators`: 100 | |

 The final model incorporated two highly informative features.
 First, CAUSE.CATEGORY represents the type of outage, which is strongly associated with repair complexity and duration.
-Second, CUST_PER_GSP is an interaction feature calculated as the number of customers affected divided by the state’s total economic output (GSP).
+Second, CUST_PER_GSP is a feature calculated as the number of customers affected divided by the state’s total economic output (GSP).
 This feature captures the scale of the outage relative to the state’s economic capacity, providing a more context.
 Hyperparameter optimization using GridSearchCV identified the best model as a Random Forest with 100 trees and a maximum depth of 5.
 On the test set, this final model achieved an accuracy of 0.791, representing a substantial improvement over the baseline as expected.

 ---